insected/bobbae_gcp-wiki/Security.md

 [Access Control](Access-Control) is a mechanism you can use to define who has access to resources.

+### IAM

+[Identity and Access Management](IAM)  lets administrators authorize who can take action on specific resources, giving you full control and visibility.

 ### Identity-Aware Proxy

 [Identity-Aware Proxy](https://cloud.google.com/iap/docs) (IAP) lets you manage access to applications running in the App Engine standard environment, App Engine flexible environment, Compute Engine, and GKE.